You Caught Me Out (song): Release

-MacColl's recording of "You Caught Me Out" first surfaced on the 2005 box-set From Croydon to Cuba: An Anthology.
+MacColl's recording of "You Caught Me Out" was given its first official release on the 2005 box-set From Croydon to Cuba: An Anthology.
 It has appeared on two other MacColl compilations: the 2005 download-only release The Stiff Years and the 2006 Japanese compilation Stiff Singles Collection.
-A different mix of the song appeared on the 2007 various artists release The Big Stiff Box Set.
+A different mix of the song was included on the 2007 various artists release The Big Stiff Box Set.

 The intended 1979 single release was set to have "Boys" as the B-side, a track written by MacColl and George Lloyd.
-The song has not seen an official release, but has surfaced on YouTube.
+Until the single's 2023 limited edition release, the song had not seen an official release but had surfaced on YouTube.

+In September 2023, it was announced that "You Caught Me Out" would be released by Universal Music Recordings as a limited edition seven-inch single on 27 October 2023, alongside a new 161-track collection See That Girl.
+The single sleeve features a previously unpublished photograph of MacColl with Simon Crowe and Pete Briquette, taken by Adrian Boot.

 Critical reception

 In 2006, John C. Hughes of Popdose noted the "driving, punky feel" of MacColl's version, in comparison to Ullman's, which he considered "even more hyper", with "the organ higher in the mix, the beat more insistent [and] the vocals more histrionic".